 Please send us suggestions regarding what you would like to place on the agenda for our next Parent Forum Meeting.
-We are hoping to confirm a date in May.
 Please note that you do not have to attend the meeting but can contribute suggestions and comments via this part of the website.
 We understand that many of our parents and carers have working hours that do not permit attendance; we value everyone's opinions and comments.
 If you do not have access to the internet to send in suggestions, please pass them to the school office directly.
 Thank you for your continued support.

 Parent Forum Meeting 10th October.

 Thanks you to those who attended.
 We shared our school values and discussed updates to the behaviour policy which will now incorporate information about our school ethos and restorative practice.

 Wednesday 3rd December 2015